Why Splice Machine?

 Why Splice Machine

-The Splice Machine Application Platform has been designed from the ground up to support the requirements of Adaptive Applications.
+The Splice Machine Application Platform has been designed from the ground up to support the requirements of Predictive Applications.
 It offers:

 Support OLTP and OLAP.
 No need to run multiple systems and high-latency, error-prone processes